 I feel passionately about widening access to creative participation and recently received some funding from Engage that has enabled me to distribute 30 Bookbinding & Botanicals kits to disadvantaged children in North Edinburgh as part of Children’s Art Week, working in partnership with North Edinburgh Arts (NEA).
 If you want to further support this initiative and can afford to do so, there is the option to make a £5 donation when purchasing a kit – this will enable me to distribute additional craft kits to families in North Edinburgh, working in partnership with NEA.

 My Bookbinding & Botanicals Kits are now sold out but you can still buy access to the video tutorials and source the materials yourself – see below.

 PLEASE NOTE: I am away on holiday from 22-31 August with limited internet access.
 I will not be sending links to access online classes during this time – you can still place your order but expect a little delay as I will send the link to your online workshop on my return.

 Bookbinding & Botanicals video tutorials

 Access to my series of Bookbinding & Botanical video tutorials and plant identification activity sheets.
-You will need the following tools/materials to complete the three projects covered in my videos: A5 copy paper x24 sheets, thicker A5 paper for book covers x3, A4 copy paper x1, bookbinding thread or embroidery thread, A5 sheet of funky foam x1, wax crayons in a selection of colours, ink stamp pad, bulldog clips/pegs, awl/push pin, bookbinding/tapestry needle, glue stick, split pins x2, decorative paper offcuts, pencil, scissors, ruler, cork punch board or old magazine. *Access to the video tutorials will be emailed to you on Monday 6 July.
+You will need the following tools/materials to complete the three projects covered in my videos: A5 copy paper x24 sheets, thicker A5 paper for book covers x3, A4 copy paper x1, bookbinding thread or embroidery thread, A5 sheet of funky foam x1, wax crayons in a selection of colours, ink stamp pad, bulldog clips/pegs, awl/push pin, bookbinding/tapestry needle, glue stick, split pins x2, decorative paper offcuts, pencil, scissors, ruler, cork punch board or old magazine. *Access to the video tutorials will be emailed to you within 24 hours.

 Bookbinding & Botanicals video tutorials, plus £5 donation